Bitcoin Carrying Costs: The Secret To Hugely Boosting Your Wealth (2024)

 Bitcoin’s carrying costs aren’t zero.
 But.
 They are pretty damn unbelievable in our eyes.
 As most investors don’t think or care about carrying costs it’s not something that many realize is such an amazing property of Bitcoin.
 Normally investors are only focused on the “return” while ignoring everything else.
 But just because no one thinks about it, doesn’t mean it doesn’t exist.

 Your property might go up by $100,000 between the time you bought and sold it, but if you had to pay thousands in rates over the years, spend tens of thousands on maintenance, home owners association costs, storm damage costs or more then that amazing “return” isn’t quite what you think it is.
-Maybe you actually lost money?
+Add in inflation costs and maybe you actually lost money?

 Carry costs are important for investors even if you’d rather focus on the shiny things like share price or dividends.
 So what’s involved in Bitcoin carry costs?